georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/ss/LR_feature_selection_2.png)

-After updating the test and training sets with the 28 optimal features, I refitted and retrained the model and updated the threshold (0.31), hoping for better performance results.
+After updating the test and training sets with the 28 optimal features.
+I refitted and retrained the model and updated the threshold (0.31), hoping for better performance results.

 --**Updated optimal threshold**--